EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 logistical reasons) and had cheesecake, turkey, ham, and all sorts of goodies.

+### Day 522

+Had "Taco Mac" today which was pretty good.
+Then for dinner I had some chicken thing my sister made.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/